 Conclusion, to Procedural Fairness in a Workplace Investigation

 “Procedural Fairness in a Workplace Investigation”, I hope this article clarified some issues for you.
-We are A Whole New Approach, we “live and breath” workplace stuff, we are not employment lawyers but the nations leading workplace advisors.
+We are A Whole New Approach.
+We “live and breath” workplace stuff, we are not employment lawyers but the nations leading workplace advisors.
 Got a question?, want to know something?, make the call, send the email.
-All Fair work Australia and Fair work Commission matters, unfair dismissals, general protections, redundancy issues., workplace investigations, nothing is a trouble for us.
+All Fair work Australia and Fair work Commission matters.
+Unfair dismissals, general protections, redundancy issues., workplace investigations, workers rights, casual employment, probation issues. nothing is a trouble for us.

 Call 1800 333 666, advice is free.
 We work in all states, Vic, NSW, Qld, SA, WA, Tas.